aidanjohnson/EE-443-Lab1/README.md

 - GUI for speech input and modulated speech output
 - Headphone confirmation for speech input and modulated speech output

-Notes: see /CD/code/chapter_13/ccs/AMtx/ISR_Table.c for how to do AM (textbook 15.4)
+Notes: see /CD/code/chapter_13/ccs/AMtx/ISR_Table.c for how to do AM (textbook chap.
+15.4 in 3rd ed. and chap.
+13.4 in 2nd ed.)